on Indigenous Issues

 III.
 Prepare and disseminate information on Indigenous issues.

-This committee will consist of 28 delegates, 23 representing Member States and 5 representing nonstate actors who are stakeholders in the issues discussed, which are:
+This committee will consist of 15 delegates representing Member States who are stakeholders in the issues discussed, which are: